squirtleDevs/scaffold-eth/README.md

 ### 🥅 Extra Challenge:

 - [ ] `approve()` event emission: can you implement this into the event tabs so that it is clear when `approve()` from the `Balloons.sol` contract has been executed?
+- [ ]  When you press the `deposit` button, an approval is automatically created for an amount of Balloons equal to the amount of Eth you are going to send.
+This only works if the amount of Balloons in the liquidity pool is <= the amount of Eth in the pool.
+Can you modify the `DEX.jsx` component so that the correct amount of Balloons is always approved?

 ### **Checkpoint 7: 💾 Deploy it!** 🛰